Thomas-Mildner/KP-DataBinding/LectureNotes.md

 let num: number = "hello"
 ```

-⚡ Compiler error because `"hello"` is no `number`
+⚡ Compiler error because `"hello"` is no `number`.
 The compiler will throw an error, because the variable `"hello"` is no `number`.
-This is a advantage of a strongly typed programming language.
+This is an advantage of a strongly typed programming language.

 ### Data binding implementation